ChronicStone/array-ql/README.md

 # 🔍 ArrayQuery

-ArrayQuery is a powerful TypeScript package that brings ORM-like querying capabilities to local arrays.
+ArrayQuery is a powerful TypeScript package that brings type-safe querying capabilities to local arrays.
 It allows you to manipulate and retrieve data from arrays with ease, using a familiar and intuitive API.

 ## ✨ Features